flumeapp/help.flumeapp.com/whatsnew/README.md

 - FIXED: Sometimes a blurred image would appear above the content after resizing the window, or new content appearing.
 - FIXED: Loading older content in content tagged with a location or a hashtag would not load more than ~20 items.
 - FIXED: An issue with being unable to scroll profile headers.
-- FIXED: An issue when the wrong titlebar would appear when switching from/away from the Activity tab.
+- FIXED: An issue when the wrong title bar would appear when switching from/away from the Activity tab.
-- FIXED: An issue where the wrong titlebar would appear when switching to the Profile tab.
+- FIXED: An issue where the wrong title bar would appear when switching to the Profile tab.
 - FIXED: An issue that would cause blurry text labels on non-retina displays.
 - FIXED: Focus mode animations are improved, especially with keyboard navigation.
 - FIXED: An issue when saving videos that would assume they were photos.